 Sara engaged with two paid adverts before converting.
 But she converted via a direct session.
 So, even if you could attribute her direct conversion, you’d completely miss the impact of the paid channels.

-This is data you just can’t see within Google Analytics (or even Google Ads).
+This is data you just can’t see within GA4 (or even Google Ads).
 Here’s how to optimise your Google Ads campaigns with offline conversion tracking if you’re stuck.

 So, what’s the solution?

 Marketing attribution is the missing link when it comes to getting more out of your data.

 Related: How to start making data-driven decisions in marketing

 From tracking every conversion and every lead to linking your closed revenue to your marketing channels, campaigns and keywords.

 Ruler Analytics combined with Google Analytics allows you to see the data you need.